ZGCTroy/Stereo/README.md

 * env

-    the python Virtualenv, which can be loaded by IDE such as Pycharm, Eclipse
+    the python Virtualenv, which can be loaded by most IDEs such as Pycharm, Eclipse